-Scholarships for students from ethnic minorities offer financial support throughout their time at university.
-This might be in the form of a tuition fee waiver, a grant to help with living expenses or a mix of the two.
+Scholarships for students from ethnic minorities offer financial support throughout uni.
+This might be in the form of a tuition fee waiver, a grant to help with living costs or a combination of both.

-Some universities and organisations refer to these scholarships as being offered to 'BME' (Black and Minority Ethnic) or 'BAME' students (Black, Asian and Minority Ethnic).
-For the most part, the scholarships below are for students from all ethnic minorities in the UK (unless specified otherwise) and, unlike Student Loans, these will never have to be repaid.
+Some organisations refer to these scholarships as being for 'BME' (Black and Minority Ethnic) or 'BAME' students (Black, Asian and Minority Ethnic).

-However, this is not an exhaustive list of all the scholarships available to ethnic minority students in the UK, so if none of these apply to you, don't be put off.
+But, this isn't an exhaustive list of all scholarships available to ethnic minority students in the UK.
+So, if none of these apply to you, don't be put off.
 This is just to give you an idea of what's out there.

 Ethnic minority scholarships, grants and bursaries

 Whether the award is a 'grant', 'bursary', or 'scholarship', it's always non-repayable.

 In this guide, 'grant' is used to refer generally to funding that isn't repayable.
 None of the awards below are government-funded.